Ada-Developers-Academy/core-cs-fundamentals/interview-process/how-to-interview.md

 - Can this candidate communicate their thoughts in a technical environment?
 - Would this candidate be a good team member?
 - How well does this candidate solve problems?
+- Is this a person who could mesh with our team?

 ### !end-callout

 ### Interview Conclusion

 At the conclusion of the interview the candidate should thank the interviewer for their time.
+The company will normally follow up later to either move forward or not.